naoufal/react-native-touch-id/README.md

 - `config` - **optional** - configuration object for more detailed dialog setup:
   - `title` - **Android** - title of confirmation dialog
   - `color` - **Android** - color of confirmation dialog
-  - `failbackLabel` - **iOS** - by default specified 'Show Password' label.
+  - `fallbackLabel` - **iOS** - by default specified 'Show Password' label.
 If set to empty string label is invisible.

 __Examples__